Immigration Law at a glance

 Red-White-Red – Card Plus

-Family members (wife/husband, civil partner (“eingetragene Partnerin/eingetragener Partner”), minor children) of individuals who possess a Red-White-Red – Card or a Blue Card can apply for a residence permit called Red-White-Red – Card Plus (“Rot-Weiß-Rot-Karte Plus” (link) which gives them free access to the Austrian labour market.
-Furthermore, you can receive a Red-White-Red – Card Plus after a period of two years if you extend your Red-White-Red – Card (exception: Red-White-Red – Card for Self-Employed Key Workers), Blue Card or Settlement Permit – Researcher (“Niederlassungsbewilligung – Forscher”).
+Family members (wife/husband, civil partner (“eingetragene Partnerin/eingetragener Partner”), minor children) of individuals who possess a Red-White-Red – Card or an EU Blue Card can apply for a residence permit called Red-White-Red – Card Plus (“Rot-Weiß-Rot-Karte Plus” which gives them free access to the Austrian labour market.
+Furthermore, you can receive a Red-White-Red – Card Plus after a period of 2 years if you extend your Red-White-Red – Card (exception: Red-White-Red – Card for Self-Employed Key Workers), EU Blue Card or Settlement Permit – Researcher (“Niederlassungsbewilligung – Forscher”).

-The Blue Card (“Blaue Karte”) (link) targets skilled workers who have completed a course of study in a relevant field at university, have received a binding job offer and will earn a comparatively high minimum salary (at least one and half times the average gross annual income of full-time employees in Austria).
-The Blue Card is bound to the employer.
-The origin of the Blue Card lies in EU legislation, and unlike the Red-White-Red – Card, it is not granted on the basis of a point system.
+The EU Blue Card (“Blaue Karte EU”) targets skilled workers who have completed a course of study in a relevant field at university, have received a binding job offer and will earn a comparatively high minimum salary (at least one and half times the average gross annual income of full-time employees in Austria).
+The EU Blue Card is bound to the employer.
+The origin of the EU Blue Card lies in EU legislation, and unlike the Red-White-Red – Card, it is not granted on the basis of a points system.

 The settlement permit (“Niederlassungsbewilligung”) is a residence permit which only allows you to work independently as a self-employed person.
 This means you are not allowed to work as a salaried employee for a company in Austria.
 For example, you can obtain a settlement permit if you extend the Red-White-Red – Card for Self-Employed Key Workers after a period of two years.

 In addition, you receive a settlement permit if you are the life partner (“Lebenspartnerin/Lebenspartner”) of an EU national.
-(Link to the page on residence for EU nationals) In order for you to obtain a settlement permit in this case, you have to fulfil the general conditions for the issue of this permit.
+In order for you to obtain a settlement permit in this case, you have to fulfil the general conditions for the issue of this permit.
 You also have to prove German skills on an A1 level (beginner skills).